Table of contents

 Many investors overlook this:

-• Even partial principal payments during the penalty period trigger a fee.
+• Even partial principal prepayment during the penalty period triggers a fee.

 • Example: Under a 5-4-3-2-1 clause, making a $1,000 extra payment toward principal in year 1 incurs a 5% fee ($50).